Skip to content

 Parents are the primary source of education for Wisconsin students.
 Therefore, they should have access to curriculum and education-related materials that are presented to their children.
 Unfortunately, not all schools make this information available and it should be clear in state law that this is required of the school district.

-Apprenticeships and internships give students hands-on experiences that lead to meaningful job opportunities.
-Students with an apprenticeship or internship are also more likely to stay with an employer long term.
-We need to do more to give students practical work experience while they are in high school.
+As mentioned earlier, apprenticeships and internships are important tools to give students hands-on experiences that lead to meaningful job opportunities.
+We need to do more to give students these practical work experiences while they are in high school.
 Wisconsin should incentivize schools to partner with their local employers to offer students these important real-world career experiences as part of their high school coursework.
 At the university level, all UW System graduates should be required to have an internship in their field as part of their coursework.

 Wisconsin should continue to expand dual enrollment opportunities so that more high school students can earn college credits through the UW System or private colleges and universities, or make progress toward a degree or certificate through the Wisconsin Technical College System, while they are in high school.